Skip to main content

 Release preflight

-si build self assets --version vX.Y.Z --out-dir .artifacts/release-preflight
+si build self assets --out-dir .artifacts/release-preflight

-si orbit github release create Aureuma/si --tag vX.Y.Z --title "vX.Y.Z" --target "$(git rev-parse HEAD)" --draft
+orbit github release create Aureuma/si --tag vX.Y.0 --title "vX.Y.0" --target "$(git rev-parse HEAD)" --draft

 • When the tag is missing, pass --target <sha> and SI will create the git tag ref before creating the release.